 There's also TinyTina.
 She seems to rather admire the "Badonkadonks" of her "Female companions".
 Which happen to be high explosives, made to look like stuffed bunnies.

-Star Ocean 2's Ashton is obsessed with barrels and is always hanging around them in towns, even talking to one at one point.
+Star Ocean: The Second Story's Ashton is obsessed with barrels and is always hanging around them in towns, even talking to one at one point.
 In the anime, he seems practically infatuated with a barrel he comes across, which his dragons find rather disturbing.
 This understandably has become a subject of shipping.

 Jack×Radio has been thrown around the livejournal anon meme, as well as El Ammo Bandito×Circus of Values Clown machines.